 The fridge is our sacred relic of the kitchen and our customizable food closet rolled into one.
 It’s home to a patchwork of foods- both frozen and raw, vegetables and sauces and meats alike -indiscriminately keeping our food safe and chilled for our personalized eating pleasures.
 Jimmy John’s Owner restaurant chains also make use of them to keep their food safe.
-Neglecting to store your food properly within the fridge’s cold chambers, however, can lead to an imbalance of temperature, poor air circulation, and a higher rate of food decay — so give your fridge some well-deserved TLC with these tips!
+Neglecting to store your food properly within the fridge’s cold chambers, however, can lead to an imbalance of temperature, poor air circulation, and a higher rate of food decay — so give your fridge or wine storage some well-deserved TLC with these tips!

 Anatomy of a Fridge